-Heel pain and foot arch pain is very common in today’s population.
+Heel pain in the morning and foot arch pain is very common in today’s population.
 This article will help to describe the condition and give recommendations for preventing plantar fasciitis.
 This condition is one of the most common complaints of the lower body.
 The pain associated with this condition can cause a very active person to become immobile.

 Plantar fasciitis is sometimes used as a catchall term to describe pain in the arch or heel.
 It can also be used to describe inflammation to the plantar fascia or pain in the ball of the foot.
 In order to start the process of preventing this pain, you need to understand the anatomy.

 So, what exactly is the plantar fascia.
 The plantar fascia is a band of connective tissue that runs from the heel to the ball of the foot.
 The purpose of the plantar fascia is to assist in maintaining stability of the foot and to support the longitudinal arch of the foot during weight bearing.
 The band of tissue spans from the heel to the base of each of the five toes.
-Anatomy Video
+Anatomy Video.

 When the plantar fascia becomes inflamed it becomes very painful to put pressure through the arch of the foot and even walk.
 Pain is typically present over the heel bone with standing and walking.
 The most classic symptom of this condition is a stabbing pain in the morning with the first few steps of the day.
 Symptoms can also be experienced with bending the toes backwards towards the top of the foot.
 Walking barefoot or on hard surfaces is also typically quite painful.

 There are many causes of plantar fasciitis including excessive pronation of the foot, inflexibility of the arch, and tightness of the calf muscle.
 People who have very flat feet can also be at risk for developing this condition as the tissue is overly stretched.